johan162/gridcover/README.md

       --verbosity <VERBOSITY>
           Verbosity during simulation [default: 0]
   -P, --parallel <PARALLEL>
-          Use parallel processing to speed up simulation [default: true] [possible values: true, false] -S, --random-seed <RANDOM_SEED>
+          Use parallel processing to speed up simulation [default: false] [possible values: true, false] -S, --random-seed <RANDOM_SEED>
           Random seed for the simulation to be able to reproduce results If not specified, a random seed will be generated [default: 0]
       --image-width-mm <IMAGE_WIDTH_MM>
-          Image output width in mm (50-1000) [default: 200] --image-height-mm <IMAGE_HEIGHT_MM>
+          Image output width in mm (50-2000) [default: 210] --image-height-mm <IMAGE_HEIGHT_MM>
-          Image output height in mm (50-1000) [default: 200] -C, --track-center <TRACK_CENTER>
+          Image output height in mm (50-2000) [default: 297] -Z, --paper-size <PAPER-SIZE>
+          Paper size to use for the output image.
+Options: 'A0', 'A1', 'A2', 'A3', 'A4', 'A5', 'Letter', 'Legal'. [default: a4] [possible values: a5, a4, a3, a2, a1, a0, letter, legal, tabloid, executive, custom]
+  -C, --track-center <TRACK_CENTER>
-          Add option to turn centerpoint tracking on or off [default: true] [possible values: true, false] -R, --show-progress <SHOW_PROGRESS>
+          Add option to turn centerpoint tracking on or off [default: false] [possible values: true, false] -R, --show-progress <SHOW_PROGRESS>
           Show progress bar during simulation (default: true) [default: true] [possible values: true, false] -T, --cutter-type <CUTTER-TYPE>
           Cutter type to use for the simulation.
 Options: 'blade', 'circular'. [default: blade] [possible values: blade, circular]
+  -D, --dpi <DPI>
-  -J, --json-output <JSON_OUTPUT>
+          DPI setting for image output (default: 300) [default: 300] -J, --json-output <JSON_OUTPUT>
-          Print results as a json object [default: false] [possible values: true, false] -D, --dpi <DPI>
+          Print results as a json object [default: false] [possible values: true, false] -B, --battery-run-time <BATTERY_RUN_TIME>
-          DPI setting for image output (default: 300) [default: 300] -B, --battery-run-time <BATTERY_RUN_TIME>
           Battery duration in minutes for the cutter [default: 0] -A, --battery-charge-time <BATTERY_CHARGE_TIME>
-          Battery charging time in minutes for the cutter when it runs out [default: 0] -h, --help
+          Battery charging time in minutes for the cutter when it runs out [default: 120] -h, --help
           Print help
   -V, --version